EsinShadrach/workspace-alias/README.md

 - [ ] Implement from feature for Alias struct
 - [ ] Method to list available aliases
 - [ ] command to run this binary
+- [ ] add file extension prefix like .zsh or .bash to end of file

 # Fixes